Privacy policy

 - Right to object (Article 21 GDPR)

-- Right not to be subject to a decision based solely on automated processing, including profiling (Article 22 GDPR)
+- Right not to be subject to a decision based solely on automated processing - including profiling (Article 22 GDPR)

-EVALUATION OF VISITOR BEHAVIOR
+ANALYSIS OF VISITOR BEHAVIOR

 TLS encryption with https

-GOOGLE FONTS PRIVACY STATEMENT
+GOOGLE FONTS PRIVACY POLICY

 What are Google Fonts?